 Please note that project costs and schedules may fluctuate due to cost of materials and labor, conditions at the site, unforeseen and/or revised scope, and other factors.
-Projected budget: $10.6 million
+Total costs: $10.1 million

 - Domestic Water Pipe Replacement

-Deteriorating pipes will be replaced over the summer break to ensure reliable domestic water service to the building.
+Deteriorating pipes were replaced over the summer 2022 break to ensure reliable domestic water service to the building.

 - New Gym

 Starting October 2020, and concluding September 2021, a new gymnasium was built at the back of the campus, enabling dedicated use for PE and activities, separate from the cafeteria, and providing recreational resources for community youth leagues.
 The gym was constructed to "immediate occupancy" seismic standards, providing an emergency shelter resource for the community in case of a major earthquake.

 Beginning in spring and concluding in summer 2021, the school building underwent renovations that include seismic, roofing and ADA accessibility upgrades (restroom, lift).
 The media center was remodeled to upgrade and brighten the space.

 Renovations also include an upgraded entry vestibule that will enhance security and the capability to monitor and limit entry into the building.
 Existing security systems were enhanced and upgraded with measures such as security cameras, card key access, strobes, and visual warning inside and outside the building.

 McKinney's first bond project, an improved parent/bus dropoff area, was constructed in summer 2018.
 The parent/bus dropoff includes improved lighting and separate parent and bus travel loops that is expected to improve safety for vehicles and pedestrians, as well as efficiency of traffic flow.